What's Wrong with the Bottom-up Methods in Arbitrary-shape Scene Text Detection: Experiments

 \subsubsection{Time Efficiency}

 Finally, we also report the efficiency of the proposed method.
-Note that, different scales of the input images and the total number of text segments will all lead to the increase of running time.
-We calculate the average time per image in each dataset based on a workstation with an NVIDIA RTX3090 GPU and an Intel 10900k CPU.

-The reported running time in Table~\ref{tab:time} shows that our model can achieve decent running time.
+Note that, different scales of the input images and the total number of text segments both affect the running time.
+We collect the statistics of the average processing time per image in each dataset on a workstation with a single NVIDIA Quadro P6000 GPU with an Intel(R) Xeon(R) Gold 5122 CPU.
+The running time reported in Table~\ref{tab:time} shows that our model can achieve a decent running time.
 The running time in the curved text detection datasets is faster than those in multi-oriented datasets, since the texts in the latter one are typically smaller than those in the curved text benchmarks.
 As we limit the training to single scale, we have to increase the size of the images to ensure that tiny texts are detected, which increases the inference time to some extent.